 pexels-polina-zimmerman-3747468

-GUEST POST: My Hero’s Journey into Being a Writer
+Guest post: My Hero’s Journey into being a writer

 This is a guest post by Rhiannon Elton, author of the Wolflock series.A personal account from an author who has battled her demons and come out on top.